dennistrinh/CS362-004-U2018/projects/trinhden/README.md

 # ONID: trinhden

 # Thank you to Jacob Leno for his dominion code to use for testing.
-# Lenoja is his code.
+# lenoja is his code.